unstoppabledomains/dev-docs/manage-domains/guides/get-polygon-test-tokens.md

 Head over to the [Polygon Faucet](https://faucet.polygon.technology/).
 It is a website that gives out tiny amounts of MATIC cryptocurrency for you to test transactions.

-## Step 2: Select Mumbai Test Network
+## Step 2: Select Amoy Test Network

-Select `Mumbai` as the Polygon test network and `MATIC token` from the drop-down list of tokens you can receive from the faucet:
+Select `Amoy` as the Polygon test network:

 <figure class="half-inline-block">